-Liner materials for raised beds can be anything from plastic sheeting, geotextile, lumber tarps from the hardware store’s lumber yard, or even high-quality pond liner (expensive!).
+Liner materials for raised beds can be anything from plastic sheeting, geotextile, lumber tarps from the hardware store’s lumber yard, or even high-quality pond liners (expensive!).
 Beds can be lined with plywood if you like or reclaimed wood (we used old boards from our old cedar backyard fence).

 While most raised beds are bottomless, there are some situations in which a bottom layer can benefit the gardener.
-A bottom layer can keep soil inside the bed (rather than escaping out the bottom, and it can aid in drainage and pest management.
+A bottom layer can keep the soil inside the bed (rather than escaping out the bottom, and it can aid in drainage and pest management.

 Beds on the ground are sometimes given a bottom layer of landscape fabric or loose cardboard/newspaper.
 To deter small burrowing animals, sometimes hardware cloth (wire mesh) or chicken wire is laid on the bottom.
 Where drainage is a concern, a gravel bottom may be added (sometimes topped with geotextile), perhaps with drilled weep holes to aid drainage.

-Ledge or Bench
+Ledge or bench

 Having a built-in ledge or bench is a really nice feature for a raised bed.
 Many raised beds that have an option for trim include a trim style that’s wide enough to perch on while you work.
-This is also a nice place to park your cup of tea or coffee while you pull out a few weeds or pick a couple strawberries.
+This is also a nice place to park your cup of tea or coffee while you pull out a few weeds or pick a couple of strawberries.

 A rain gauge is a little measurement container that you add to the side of a raised bed to give you some information about how much natural precipitation has fallen on your garden.
 This can be helpful when planning how much irrigation you need or even just with observing the patterns of the seasons.